 Rachel is a native of Canada where she received her Bachelor of Arts and MBA degrees.
 Her love of acting started with books and performing Shakespeare and grew to encompass commercials, television and independent film.
 It was when she filled in for a cast member at Tony and Tina’s Wedding that she discovered her love of improv and the journey began.
 After moving to the USA she graduated from the Second City Conservatory and became an instructor at the Second City Detroit Training Center and in the Performing Arts Department of Oakland Community College.
-Rachel is currently the Executive Director and a lead instructor at Michigan Actors Studio, Producer at Comedysportz Detroit and success coach/trainer at Aspire Coaching as well as a credentialed member of the International Coach Federation.
+Rachel is currently the Executive Director and a lead instructor at Michigan Actors Studio, Producer at Comedysportz Detroit and Leadership Coach/Facilitator at The Improv Advantage as well as a credentialed member of the International Coach Federation.
 She serves as a Mentor Coach and is a professional public speaker.
 In addition to being a certified coach, she is a licensed trainer of NLP, trained by Dr. Richard Bandler, one of the founders of Neuro Linguistic Programming, often called the science of success.

 For more about Rachel check out her other website.